-The court intentionally misled Dr. Cordero into thinking that it had in good faith asked him to resubmit with the intent to grant the application 28 Mr. N subn bankruptcy court has allowed Mr. Pfuntner and MacKnight to violate two discovery orders and nit disingenuous and false statements while ging Dr. Cordero with burdensome obligations 29 , After the court issued the first order and Dr. Cordero complied with it to his detriment, it allowed Mr. Pfuntner and Mr. MacKnight to ignore it for months 29 When Mr. Pfuntner needed the inspection, Mr. MacKnight approached ex part the court, which changed the terms of the first order 30 The court required that Dr. Cordero travel to Rochester to discuss measures on how to travel to Rochester 30 ; The court showed no concern for the disingenuous motion that Mr. MacKnight submitted to it and that Dr. Cordero complained about in detail, whereby the court failed to safeguard the integrity of judicial proceedings 31 ; ; The court issued at Mr. Pfuntner's instigation its second order imposing on Dr. Cordero an onerous obligation that it never imposed on any of the other parties and then allowed Mr. Pfuntner and Mr. MacKnight to flagrantly disobey it as they did the first one 33 ; The court asked Dr. Cordero to submit a motion for sanctions and compensation only to deny granting it even without Mr. Pfuntner and Mr. MacKnight responding or otherwise objecting to it 34 i The court's trivial grounds for denying the motion showed that it did not in good faith ask Dr. Cordero to submit it, for it never intended to grant it 36 to co requ buil duri court has decided after 11 months of having failed omply with even the basic case management airements, that starting on the 13th month it will d up a record over the next nine to ten months ing which it will maximize the transactional cost for Cordero, who at the end of it all will lose anyway 7 1.
-The court will in fact begin in October, not with the trial, but with its series of hearings, or rather "discrete hearings", whatever those are 9 2.
-The court is so determined to make Dr. Cordero lose that at a hearing it stated that it will require him to prove beyond a reasonable doubt the evidence in support of his motions 1 3.
-The court latched on to Mr. MacKnight's allegation that he might not have understood Dr. Cordero and that it might be due to his appearances by phone so as to justify its denial of further phone appearances that it nevertheless continues to allow in other cases 2 4.
-The court blames Dr. Cordero for being required now to travel to Rochester monthly because he chose to sue and to do so in federal rather than state court, whereby the court disregards the law and the facts and penalizes Dr. Cordero for exercising his rights 4 5.
-The court already discounted one of Dr. Cordero's claim against one party and ignores his other claims against the other parties 5 6.
-The court gave short notice to Dr. Cordero that he had to appear in person, the cost to him notwithstanding, to argue his motion for sanctions for the submission to it of false representations by Mr. MacKnight -who had not bothered even to file a response-, thus causing Dr. Cordero to withdraw the motion .7 m.nenei lequesteu 37 III.Relief requested 54 March 27 orders, which are the main ones appealed from, thus putting at risk the determination of timeliness of Dr. Cordero's appeal to the Court of Appeals 52 Court officers also failed to docket or forward the , ,,,,,,,,,, 12 requirement 49 thrown out for non-compliance with an appeal Appeals, thereby creating the risk of the appeal being docketed nor forwarded this paper to the Court of the Record and Statement of Issues on Appeal neither Cordero sent originals of his Redesignation of Items on F. Bankruptcy and district court officers to whom Dr.
+3. The court intentionally misled Dr. Cordero into thinking that it had in good faith asked him to resubmit with the intent to grant the application Mr. subr bankruptcy court has allowed Mr. Pfuntner and MacKnight to violate two discovery orders and nit disingenuous and false statements while ging Dr. Cordero with burdensome obligations 1.
+After the court issued the first order and Dr. Cordero complied with it to his detriment, it allowed Mr. Pfuntner and Mr. MacKnight to ignore it for months 2.
+When Mr. Pfuntner needed the inspection, Mr. MacKnight approached ex part the court, which changed the terms of the first order 3.
+The court required that Dr. Cordero travel to Rochester to discuss measures on how to travel to Rochester 4.
+The court showed no concern for the disingenuous motion that Mr. MacKnight submitted to it and that Dr. Cordero complained about in detail, whereby the court failed to safeguard the integrity of judicial proceedings 5.
+The court issued at Mr. Pfuntner's instigation its second order imposing on Dr. Cordero an onerous obligation that it never imposed on any of the other parties and then allowed Mr. Pfuntner and Mr. MacKnight to flagrantly disobey it as they did the first one 6.
+The court asked Dr. Cordero to submit a motion for sanctions and compensation only to deny granting it even without Mr. Pfuntner and Mr. MacKnight responding or otherwise objecting to it 7.
+The court's trivial grounds for denying the motion showed that it did not in good faith ask Dr. Cordero to submit it, for it never intended to grant it to co requ builo duri court has decided after 11 months of having failed omply with even the basic case management irements, that starting on the 13th month it will d up a record over the next nine to ten months ng which it will maximize the transactional cost for Cordero, who at the end of it all will lose anyway 1.
+The court will in fact begin in October, not with the trial, but with its series of hearings, or rather "discrete hearings" , whatever those are 2.
+The court is so determined to make Dr. Cordero lose that at a hearing it stated that it will require him to prove beyond a reasonable doubt the evidence in support of his motions 3.
+The court latched on to Mr. MacKnight's allegation that he might not have understood Dr. Cordero and that it might be due to his appearances by phone so as to justify its denial of further phone appearances that it nevertheless continues to allow in other cases 4.
+The court blames Dr. Cordero for being required now to travel to Rochester monthly because he chose to sue and to do so in federal rather than state court, whereby the court disregards the law and the facts and penalizes Dr. Cordero for exercising his rights 5.
+The court already discounted one of Dr. Cordero's claim against one party and ignores his other claims against the other parties 6.
+The court gave short notice to Dr. Cordero that he had to appear in person, the cost to him notwithstanding, to argue his motion for sanctions for the submission to it of false representations by Mr. MacKnight -who had not bothered even to file a response-, thus causing Dr. Cordero to withdraw the motion